-- 83.1 All weights are applicable after a vehicle has completed a run and must include driver. - 83.2 All Drag Racing venues (when and where applicable) must have available for the duration of a race meeting, a suitable weighing facility in accordance with the requirements of the Drag Racing Commission. - 83.2.1 Current certification and/or assessment certificate(s) must be present with the promoters. - 83.2.2 Suitable test weigh/s must be available. - 83.2.3 The scale/s present on the day shall at the discretion of the Clerk of Course be deemed correct. - 83.2.4 The weighing and measuring devices used by the event officials shall be the standards that will determine a vehicle's compliance with the rules. - 83.2.5 It is the onus of the competitor to ensure that his/her vehicle is weighed by officials if/when applicable to ensure their vehicle complies with the correct weights as laid out in the MSA Drag Racing Handbook for the current year e.g.: - After every record-breaking run, - To class a vehicle, when necessary, prior to the start of the days racing and, - Prior to first round of eliminations if a competitor has dialed on the record.
+- 83.2.3 The scale/s present on the day shall at the discretion of the Clerk of Course be deemed correct. - 83.2.4 The weighing and measuring devices used by the event officials shall be the standards that will determine a vehicle's compliance with the rules. - 83.2.5 It is the onus of the competitor to ensure that his/her vehicle is weighed by officials if/when applicable to ensure their vehicle complies with the correct weights as laid out in the MSA Drag Racing Handbook for the current year e.g.: - After every record-breaking run, - To class a vehicle, when necessary, prior to the start of the days racing and, - Prior to first round of eliminations if a competitor has dialed on the record.